So you want to learn how to start freelance writing?

 Alright, now that you have the mindset for success, let’s go into the tactical stuff.
 Because sitting around all day trying to get the Law of Attraction to work for you without doing anything won’t work.

-Here are the steps to help you launch a successful writing career:
+Here are the steps to help you start off on your writers journey:

 Step 1: Pick a Profitable Niche

-Most people start by searching on Google for “most profitable freelance writing niches.”
+Most writers start by searching on Google for “most profitable freelance writing niches.”

 In my opinion, this is the wrong way to go about it.